k-awata/dbbuilder/README.md

 # dbbuilder

-dbbuilder outputs a macro for Aveva Administration to set up project database using options in JSON format.
+dbbuilder outputs a macro for Aveva Administration to set up project database using options in YAML format.

 ## Installation